Try Doing Nothing Or Enjoy 'Niksen' To Boost Your Creativity

 For today's quick tip, I chose a concept known to the Dutch-speaking world as Niksen.
 Which, apparently, once translated into English, means literally 'doing nothing'.

 I love using words that are foreign or made up and mean nothing to other people.
 It's like being a child again and using an invented language so your parents won't understand.
 Have you ever tried it?
 I spent half of my childhood annoying everyone using words I've created myself.
-So not a massive surprise that I went after a degree in philology, which involves studying words that no one's used for aeons.
+So not a massive surprise that I went after a degree in philology, which involves studying words that no one has used for aeons.

 So back to Niksen.